saurabh111121/dsa/README.md

 ## Automated LeetCode Solutions Sync

-This repository includes an automated system that syncs all your LeetCode solutions daily using the `joshcai/leetcode-sync` GitHub Action.
+This repository includes an automated system that syncs all your LeetCode solutions daily.
 It:

 - Fetches all accepted solutions from your LeetCode account
 - Organizes solutions by problem number in a structured format